ShadowNinja/LuaBot/plugins.md

   * `unescape(str)` - Interprets standard escapes in the string `str`.
 	Returns the unescaped string, or `nil` if the unescaping failed.

+### LuaDatabase

+LuaDatabase is a simple class that manages a database that stores data in a file in Lua-like format (no `return` statement).
+Note that this container doesn't handle references well (many references to one table become many tables) and it can't save functions or userdata.

+The constructor has the syntax `LuaDatabase(filename, data={})` where `filename` is the name of the file that the database will store it's data in and `data` is initial data for the database to store.

+It has the following members:

+  * `load()` - Loads the data from the database, overwriting data currently stored.
+Returns an error message, or `nil` on success.
+  * `save(indent)` - Saves the data to the database.  `indent` is a string to indent with, if it is not specified no extra indentation is done and output is on one line.
+Returns an error message, or `nil` on success.
+  * `filename` - The database filename.
+  * `data` - The database's data.